Dasyuris enysii: Taxonomy

 This species was first described by Arthur Gardiner Butler in 1877 using specimens collected by John Enys and named Fidonia enysii.
 In 1884 Edward Meyrick, thinking he was describing a new species, named it Statira homomorpha.
 In 1885 Meyrick recognised his error and synonymised both previous names naming the species Statira enysii.
 In 1886 Meyrick renamed the genus Statira Stathmonyma.
 George Hudson described and illustrated the species under the name Dasyuris enysii both in his 1898 book New Zealand moths and butterflies (Macrolepidoptera) as well as in his 1928 publication The Butterflies and Moths of New Zealand.
 The type specimen of this species is held at the Natural History Museum, London.

 Description

 Butler described the species as follows:

 When on the wing this species can be mistaken for Paranotoreas brephosata but can be distinguished from that species as D. enysii is larger in size, has paler colouring and the antennae of the male is simpler.

 Distribution

 This species is endemic to New Zealand.
-The range of D. enysii is Marlborough, Kaikoura and Mid Canterbury.
+The range of D. enysii is Marlborough, Kaikōura and Mid Canterbury.
 The type locality is Castle Hill.
 Hudson stated that he collected specimens at the mineral belt on Dun Mountain near Nelson as well as at Mount Hutt.